 Director of Programs

 A native Californian, Xilonin Cruz-Gonzalez is very proud to be both a fifth-generation Azusa, CA resident and the daughter of a Mexican immigrant.
 Understanding the similarities and differences between the life experiences of her parents in California schools has driven her passion to be an advocate for all students in California public schools, but especially English Learners.
 Aligned with this passion, she has served on the Azusa USD Board of Education since 2001 and has served on the boards of several statewide and national non-profits.
 She works to provide tools and resources to educators to foster a safe and inclusive learning environment for immigrant and refugee students.
+You can find her project Support for Immigrant and Refugee Students here.

 A Southern California Native, Erika Menjivar fell in love with nonprofit work in college.
 Erika helped plan annual Youth Summits - where students visited the college campus and learned about the different opportunities and resources available to them.
 In this work Erika found her passion in advocating for youth and education.
 Erika is continually inspired by the work she supports for Californians Together, she hopes that she can continually make a positive impact for English Learners and Bilingualism.
 On her spare time you will find Erika at a dance studio, she loves dancing, specifically, Salsa, Bachata, Cha Cha and Mambo.